What is a small commercial kitchen and what makes it different from a regular commercial kitchen or a large commercial kitchen?

 A food truck could be considered a small commercial kitchen on wheels and it typically starts at about $50,000.00.
 It too can go much higher to over $200,000.00 for a fully loaded custom build.

-In many instances, a food truck serves as a serving facility only, and food prepared is in a commercial kitchen in an offsite location.
+In many instances, a food truck serves as a serving facility only, and food preparation is in a commercial kitchen in an offsite location.